Concentric Relationships

 Reply: true

-is bob related to document:meeting_notes.doc as viewer?
+is user:bob related to document:meeting_notes.doc as viewer?

 # Response: A green path from the user to the object indicating that the response from the API is `{"allowed":true}`